 It’s not only your credit score that varies from agency to agency, the way they calculate it is also different.

-There are many factors, though, that all agencies will look at within your report to determine the score they give you.
+There are many factors that all agencies will look at within your report to determine the score they give you.

-There are many different types of credit available and each has a different level or risk – a secured loan versus an unsecured loan for instance.
+There are many different types of credit available, and each has a different level of risk – a secured loan versus an unsecured loan, for instance.
 Your credit score will factor in how much credit you have or used to have and the type.